paulomendesdigital/pass-to-run-laravel-with-laradock/README.md

 NGINX_HOST_HTTP_PORT=EXAMPLE_PORT

-*NOTE: EXAMPLE_PORT must be a number of a port of your choice
+*NOTE: EXAMPLE_PORT must be a number between 5001 and 6000

 ---------------------------------------------------------------------------